Add this delicious Cranberry-Sage Stuffed Acorn Squash to your holiday table!

 - 1/2 loaf firm white bread, cut into 1-inch cubes

 - 2 tablespoons butter

 - 1 large celery stalk, chopped

-- 10 oz. white mushrooms, chopped
+- 10 ounces white mushrooms, chopped

-- 4 - 6 sage leaves, chopped
+- 4 to 6 sage leaves, chopped

 - 1/3 cup dried cranberries